RCheesley/mautic-meeting-parser/README.md

    unpacked Chrome Extension to your browser.
 Pick the directory you checked this out to.

-4. A grayed out Drupal meeting parser icon will appear in your browser alongside the URL bar.
+4. A grayed out Mautic meeting parser icon will appear in your browser alongside the URL bar.

 4. Open the chatroom in Google Chrome.
 The icon will become blue and three